 Some research has pointed to genetics or heredity playing a part in insulin resistance.
 If you have a family history of diabetes, obesity, high triglycerides, cancer and heart disease- it is possible these factors may happen to you later in life.
 Genetics is funny business though, because not everyone with a family history gets whatever the disease is.
 Our environment has a large impact on what genes turn “active” and which don’t, which is why most things are still in our control.

 There’s a host of symptoms involved in insulin resistance, but I’ve only listed a few major ones here.
-If you want to see the full list, and whether insulin resistance is something you should be thinking about, I highly recommend taking my Insulin Resistance Quiz.

 - Getting “Hangry” (mood swings, irritability in between meals)